aibrite/jdash-netframework-tutorial/README.md

-# JDash .Net Core Tutorial
+# JDash ASP .Net Tutorial

 This repo is about integrating JDash .Net Core Framework into your application.
 For more information, please see [JDash .Net Core](http://doc.jdash.io/backend/net-core-dev/).